 In handguns, this 150 grain #2115 FMJBT bullet is ideally suited to the hunter who requires a non-deforming bullet to minimize pelt damage.
 Velocity should be kept low, and ranges must be correspondingly short to minimize damage to the pelt.

-The #1365 was introduced in 1980.
+The #2900 was introduced in 1987.

-In handguns, the 100 grain #1540 Spitzer bullet is too "hard" for use on field game due to the moderate velocities from all but the largest wildcat cartridges.
-However, this bullet will deliver to outstanding accuracy in long-range target competition and high momentum downrange for silhouette competition from handgun barrels with standard twist rates.
+For handguns, the 100 grain #1560 Spitzer Boat Tail bullet is too "hard" for use in the field on game, because it will not expand adequately at the moderate velocities attainable from all cartridges except the largest wildcats.
+This bullet will perform to outstanding levels in long-range target or silhouette competition from barrels with standard twist rates.